ionic-team/capacitor-plugins/app/README.md

 addListener(eventName: 'edgeGesture', listenerFunc: EdgeGestureListener) => Promise<PluginListenerHandle>
 ```

+Listen for system edge-swipe gestures.

+On iOS this fires for left- and right-edge screen pans tracked by
+`UIScreenEdgePanGestureRecognizer`.
+On Android this fires for the
+predictive back gesture (requires Android 14 / API 34 or later).

+The edge gesture handler must be active for events to fire; enable
+it via the `enableEdgeGestureHandler` configuration option or at
+runtime via `toggleEdgeGestureHandler({ enabled: true })`.

+Each gesture produces a sequence of events: a single `start`, zero
+or more `progress`, and then either `commit` (the gesture completed)
+or `cancel` (the gesture was abandoned).

 | Param              | Type                                                                |
 | ------------------ | ------------------------------------------------------------------- |
 | **`eventName`**    | <code>'edgeGesture'</code>                                          |
 | **`listenerFunc`** | <code><a href="#edgegesturelistener">EdgeGestureListener</a></code> |

 **Returns:** <code>Promise&lt;<a href="#pluginlistenerhandle">PluginListenerHandle</a>&gt;</code>

+**Since:** 9.0.0

 --------------------